What to drink in Europe

 8. Chocolate caliente (Spain)

 Alcoholic drinks are all well and good but sometimes you just want to have something that's not going to give you an artificial buzz and that something is chocolate caliente when you're travelling in Spain.
-Spain's version of a hot chocolate is usually made with dark chocolate (apologies to all the white and milk chocolate fans out there) and combines spicy flavors of cinnamon and nutmeg with lots of sugar.
-Dense in texture and full of flavor, this drink is perfect alongside your favorite Spanish desserts.
+Spain's version of a hot chocolate is usually made with dark chocolate (apologies to all the white and milk chocolate fans out there) and combines spicy flavours of cinnamon and nutmeg with lots of sugar.
+Dense in texture and full of flavour, this drink is perfect alongside your favourite Spanish desserts.